 When thinking about where peach trees are grown, often the warm climates of the southern United States, particularly Georgia, come to mind.
 If you don’t live in a warm region but love peaches, don’t despair; try growing Golden Jubilee peach trees.
 Golden Jubilee peaches can be grown in USDA zones 5-9.
 The following article contains information on how to grow a Golden Jubilee peach variety.

 Golden Jubilee peach trees produce mid-season peaches that can be grown in cooler climates.
 They need about 800 chilling hours, temperatures below 45 F. (7 C.), to set fruit.
 They are a hybrid peach whose parent is the Elberta peach.

 The Golden Jubilee peach variety produces yellow-fleshed, sweet and juicy, freestone peaches that are ready for harvest in summer.
-The trees bloom in the spring with scented pink-tinted blossoms that give way to yellow fruit with a flush of scarlet that can be used for canning or eating fresh.
+The trees bloom in the spring with scented pink-tinted blossoms, which give way to yellow fruit with a flush of scarlet that can be used for canning or eating fresh.

 Golden Jubilee peach trees are available in both dwarf and standard sizes and will attain heights of between 15-25 feet (4.5 to 8 m.) with an 8-20 foot (2-6 m.) spread.
 It is a rapidly growing tree that is adaptable to a variety of soils as well as cool climates.
 Golden Jubilee will begin bearing at the age of 3-4 years.